 2. Over 100 Offline Apps

-Endless has over a 100 apps available to users that work offline.
+Endless has over 100 apps available to users that work offline.
 The apps available on Endless include games, productivity software, reference materials like Cooking, Farming, Health, Travel, and educational materials like a robust Encyclopedia.
 Some notable names include the LibreOffice suite, GIMP, Encyclopedia, Tux Math, CAD 3D, MineTest and so more.

 3. Offline Internet Content

 You also have over 50,000 Wikipedia articles, video lessons, and apps across a range of topics.
 The developers try to provide the kind of information that is usually available online that is essential for most academic purposes.
-All this are available if you choose the Full version during download but if you chose the Basic edition, you can install the apps from the App Center (with an internet connection).
+All these are available if you choose the Full version during download but if you chose the Basic edition, you can install the apps from the App Center (with an internet connection).

 4. Restricted to the App Center

 You can’t install other apps apart from what is available in the App center.
-Even though it's based on Debian, you can’ install apps using apt-get.
-Terminal is even deactivated by default.
+Even though it’s based on Debian, you can’ install apps using apt-get.
+The terminal is even deactivated by default.
 There is a way to install packages using apt-get but if you want to do that, then perhaps Endless is not for you.

 5. Online Content